Harold & Kumar Escape from Guantanamo Bay: Plot

-On the flight back to prison, Harold and Kumar manage to subdue Fox's men with a can of mace belonging to Harris and their fists, but Fox holds them at gunpoint, until Beecher intervenes, telling Fox that it's because of people like him that the rest of the world thinks Americans are racist and stupid.
+On the flight back to prison, Harold and Kumar manage to subdue Fox's men with a can of mace belonging to Harris and their fists, but Fox holds them at gunpoint, until an enraged Beecher intervenes, telling Fox that it is because of people like him that the rest of the world thinks Americans are racist and stupid.

 Beecher promises to get Harold and Kumar cleared, but trips and accidentally opens the cabin door, sucking out him, Harold, and Kumar.
 Harold manages to grab a parachute and he pulls it open for him and Kumar just as Fox falls by to his death, having jumped after them (without a parachute) to finish them off.

-Harold and Kumar land through the roof of a luxurious ranch, which turns out to be President George W. Bush's estate.
-After befriending and smoking kush with Harold and Kumar, the duo explains their misadventures and Bush gives them both a presidential pardon, and also gets the Secret Service to escort the pair to Vanessa and Colton's wedding.
-They expose Colton's betrayal to Vanessa and the guests, and Colton attempts to attack them, but Harold knocks him out.
+Harold and Kumar land through the roof of a luxurious ranch house, which turns out to be President George W. Bush's estate.
+After befriending and smoking kush with Harold and Kumar, the duo explains their misadventures and Bush gives them both a presidential pardon, and also gets the Secret Service to escort them to Vanessa and Colton's wedding.

+They expose Colton's betrayal to Vanessa and the guests, Colton attempts to attack them, but Harold knocks him out.
 Kumar consoles a furious Vanessa by reciting a poem he wrote for her in college, and they reconcile.

 Harold, Kumar and Vanessa then travel to Amsterdam where Harold finds Maria, and the couples happily tour the city together while getting high on cannabis.
 A post-credits scene shows Harris coming to after being presumed dead outside the brothel.